jueyang/know-your-tools/4-branch.md

 ![](http://cl.ly/image/1R292Y0h3K3Z/Screen%20Shot%202015-03-16%20at%203.59.22%20PM.png)

-While you are not receiving calls for a hotfix yet (since you've been working on your own project, by yourself), sometimes you might like to table whatever mind-boggling css positioning you are working on at the moment, and switch to working on the Javascript you intend to use on that page.
+While you are not receiving calls for a hotfix yet (since you've been working on your own project, by yourself) sometimes you might like to table whatever mind-boggling css positioning you are working on at the moment, and switch to working on the Javascript you intend to use on that page.

 For that purpose, this would be your workflow:

-1. keep whatever you've worked on
+1. pause whatever you've worked on.
+At this moment, you've probably been only working on the `master`.
-2. start something on a new branch
+2. create a new branch and work on that one.
-3. when that new thing is ready on the new branch, incoporate it with with your main body of work
+3. when you've done working on the new branch, merge it with with your main body of work, aka `master`.

 ![](https://farm3.staticflickr.com/2041/2211169294_e20eb51487.jpg)